pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1192 Threads, Threads, and more threads

+Really I dream with threads in the night, I think that it is normal because currently I continue to studying concurrency in Java.
+Now I can understand the reason that the concurrency is a topic for senior developers is hard, really is hard.
+So I hope that in January I can finish reading the Java Concurrency book and do some toy projects with this feature, I am thinking in a Microservices project.

 ##### Day 1191 Thread Interruption

 Today I studied about how to interrupt a task running in another thread and how the client code needs to handle the interruption, I remember a time when I do this implementation with Java code.
 I had an asynchronous data flow and this code execute in a method.
 My mission is easy, for example a client will, can cancel this method execution in any moment, but the client cannot cancel directly.
 I used an implementation using Kafka to send an event and when this event arrives the flow is cancelled.
 I remember this because the Microservice always have three replicas and my Kafka event send it only a one replica.
 So, I had a big headache with this problem, but I learn a lot.